2 Days In Vienna: The Perfect Itinerary For A Short Stay (2026)

 One of the most beautiful and stunning buildings to enter in Vienna is the State Hall of the National Library which just so happens to also be a part of Hofburg.

-For only 8 euros (or free for kids and teens under 19) you are permitted to enter the stunning state hall and view the 20-metre-high columns of books and other decor elements like globes.
+For only 9 euros (or free for kids and teens under 19) you are permitted to enter the stunning state hall and view the 20-metre-high columns of books and other decor elements like globes.
 More so, the library’s ceiling is dome-shaped and intricately decorated in stunning frescos.

-The best thing about the library is that it is also quite educational and showcases different exhibits of famous Austrians to learn about.
-During my visit, it was a Beethoven exhibit and his old music books and writings were displayed in glass cases.
+During our visit, it was a Beethoven exhibit and his old music books and writings were displayed in glass cases.
 This is a baroque gem that should not be missed.

 Go To A Museum In Museumsquartier

-The Natural History Museum is one of the world’s largest museums and if you have an interest in natural science this is a great museum to check out.
-However, you do not have that much time with only 2 days in Vienna, and spending too much of your day at a museum is not suggested.
+However, you do not have that much time with only 2 days in Vienna, and spending too much of your day at a museum might not be how you want to spend your time in Vienna.
 If you do go, it is best to stay for only one or two hours.

 Go To The Butterfly Dome